How Drywall Repair Services Affect Your Interior Painting Timeline

 When you are looking ahead to a fresh coat of paint indoors, one thing that can easily add time to your project is drywall repair.
 These are not just cosmetic fixes.
 Small cracks, dents, or old water damage can affect how well the paint sticks, how smooth the final result looks, and how long the job takes.
-That is why drywall repair services typically come before any painting even begins.
+That is why drywall repair typically come before any painting even begins.

 If your goal is a high-quality interior finish, scheduling and planning around these repairs is a smart move.
 Especially in winter months, when humidity and colder temps play a role, understanding how drywall work fits into your overall painting timeline helps prevent delays.
 Whether you are repainting a hallway or revamping your entire living room, a little time spent upfront sets the tone for the whole project.